Despite judge’s ruling, Bowser will extend MedStar’s Medicaid contract

 Turnage said he had “every confidence” that with the new deal in hand, MedStar would agree to contracts with the other two insurers to continue treating their patients, so no Medicaid patients will lose access to MedStar doctors.

-MedStar spokeswoman Marianne Worley said in an email that the company was “pleased” by Bowser’s actions, but did not immediately respond to questions from The Post about whether the company would now treat other insurers’ Medicaid patients.
+MedStar spokeswoman Marianne Worley said in an email that the company was “pleased” by Bowser’s actions but said she would not answer questions about the company’s negotiations with the other insurers.
 Worley wrote that MedStar “has never wavered in our steadfast desire to provide world-class healthcare to the most vulnerable residents in the District.”

 Council member Elissa Silverman (I-At Large) questioned the mayor’s authority to declare the matter an emergency and said she would research whether Bowser’s move stayed within city law.